 - Take notes while being sure to focus on building rapport and making eye contact.

-- Request referrals to others who would be willing to share information.
+- Seek advice an request referrals to others who would be willing to share information.

 - Keep the conversation on schedule to acknowledge that their time is valuable.

 - Express your gratitude at the conclusion of the conversation and through a thoughtful thank-you note afterwards.